nspereira/ARP-spoofing-poisoning-detection-tool/README.md

 # ARP spoofing detector

-ARP Spoofing Detector is a sniffer capable of detecting ARP cache Spoofing/Poisoning.
+ARP Spoofing Detector is a simple sniffer capable of detecting ARP cache Spoofing/Poisoning.
 Once an ARP spoof attack is detected, a warning message will be displayed asking you if you wish to add a rule to iptables so you can block any input from that attacker, the attackers mac address will also be added to a blacklist text file.
 The script also sends a system notification that will be sent to the user and corresponding information will be logged in the log file.

 ![shell](https://i.imgur.com/OIukZHG.png)